atlan79/bvn-satellite/README.md

 #### Basic usage

-Use the Backend, to select the Display mode (ranking/matches), provide the nessecary parameters for the API.
+Use the Admin Panel to celect the Club you want to use the plugin for.
+Add Widgets to the pages of your choice to display ranking or matches.
+All necessary parameters can be provided in the widget backend.
+Additional use of plug-in "widget-logic" for different rankings on different pages with same templates is highly recommended.

 #### More Examples